H1d3r/BloodHoundOperator/OperatorCheat.md

 ```

-See `Help ToBHOpenGraphNode` for more info
+See `Help ToBHOGNode` for more info

 </br>